jj-ccc/KPIs2024/README.md

-Solution of Team saltfish for KPIs2024: WSI-level Diseased Glomeruli Detection
+Solution of Team saltfish for KPIs2024: WSI-level Diseased Glomeruli  Instance Detection

 You can reproduce our method as follows step by step: